WhichPodcast Research · Updated 30 June 2026

 ReachedPodcastsShare

-For each podcast that publishes more than one episode, we measure the gap between its first episode and its most recent.
-That's its “lifespan” — and the distribution is brutal at the short end.
+For each podcast that publishes more than one episode, we measure the time between its first episode and its most recent.
+That's its observed publishing span — the period over which it's actively known to have published.
+Note that currently-active shows are included: a show that's still publishing has a span-so-far, not a final lifespan.
+Even with active shows included, the distribution is heavily concentrated at the shorter end.

 Most podcasts are quiet

-Lifespan tells you when shows die; dormancy tells you whether they're alive right now.
+Publishing span tells you how long a show has produced episodes; dormancy tells you whether they're alive right now.
 The chart below buckets every show by how recently it published its last episode.
-39% of indexed podcasts haven't released an episode in the last 12 months.
+5% of indexed podcasts haven't released an episode in the last 6 months; 2.8% in the last 12.

 Days since the most recent episode, for all shows with at least one episode